hrealinho/discord-bot/README.md

 ```

-Check discord.js docs (https://discord.js.org/#/docs/) to urdenstand, add to the code or change it.
+Check discord.js docs (https://discord.js.org/#/docs/) to understand and add to the code or change it.